Principles of operator algebras: 7a. Gelfand theorem

 Error.
 The axioms in Definition 7.6, coupled with the writing $A=C(X)$ in Definition 7.10, are something powerful, because they do not involve any kind of $L^2$ or $L^\infty$ functions on our quantum spaces $X$.
 Thus, we can start hunting for such spaces, just by defining $C^*$-algebras with generators and relations, then look for Haar measures on such spaces, and use the GNS construction in order to reach to von Neumann algebras.
 Before getting into this, however, let us summarize the above discussion as follows:

-\begin{proposition} We can talk about compact quantum measured spaces, as follows: \begin{enumerate} \item The category of compact quantum measured spaces $(X,\mu)$ is the category of the $C^*$-algebras with faithful traces $(A,\varphi)$, with the arrows reversed.
+\begin{theorem} We can talk about compact quantum measured spaces, as follows: \begin{enumerate} \item The category of compact quantum measured spaces $(X,\mu)$ is the category of the $C^*$-algebras with faithful traces $(A,\varphi)$, with the arrows reversed.

 \item In the case where we have a non-faithful trace $\varphi$, we can still talk about the corresponding space $(X,\mu)$, by performing the GNS construction.